cogniteev/search-query-parser/README.md

 // searchQueryObj.from is now ['hi@retrace.io', 'foo@gmail.com']
 // searchQueryObj.to is now 'me'
 // searchQueryObj.date is now {from: '1/10/2013', to: '15/04/2014'}
-// searchQueryObj.text is now 'photos'
+// searchQueryObj.fulltext is now 'photos'
 ```

 You can configure what keywords and ranges the parser should accept with the options argument.